Large Language Models (LLM)

 DeepSeek R1

-Slower response speed, but strong Chinese comprehension, high quality responses.
-Deep thinking and adjusts accurately to role instructions
+Slower response speed, but strong Chinese language understanding, high-quality response content.
+Deep thinking and truly adjusts based on role instruction content

 Yes

-Below is a comparison table of mainstream open source models.
-For hardware requirements of open source models, please refer to the GPU chapter.
+Below is a comparison table of mainstream open-source models.
+For hardware requirements, refer to the GPU section.

 Model Name